The 36 Best Ways to Keep Your Fitness Members Motivated

 3. Share playlists and crowdsource song requests

 Your members probably have favorite artists they want to work out to.
-Why not incorporate their faves into your studio’s playlists?
-If clients are loving the songs you’ve been playing in class, share the playlist with them.
+Why not incorporate their faves into your class playlists?
+If clients love the songs you’ve been playing in class, share the playlist with them.

 4. Plan themed classes

 Offer special classes with curated playlists.
 Some of our faves: Coachella, 80s/90s Night, The Many Phases of Taylor Swift, Backstreet Boys vs. *NSYNC, Britney vs. Beyonce, and British Invasion.
-Make sure you tease these exclusive classes on social media and have your instructors mention them at the end of each class the week prior!
+Make sure you tease these exclusive classes on social media and have your instructors mention them at the end of classes leading up to the event!

 5. Encourage client engagement on social media

-Don’t just see your clients in the studio, make sure you interact with them throughout the day on social media.
-One way to get them engaged is to host social media contests.
-Ask clients to tag three friends in the comments of an inspiring photo of yours or even ask for them to guess answers to trivia questions (for example, how many barre socks an instructor owns for a free pair themselves).
-You’ll want to make sure you’re following the official rules for Instagram or Facebook regarding promotions.
+Don’t just see your clients in the studio or on screen, interact with them throughout the day on social media.
+One way to increase engagement is with a social media contest.
+Ask clients to tag three friends in a post or even ask for them to guess answers to trivia questions (for example, how many barre socks an instructor owns for a free pair themselves).
+Make sure you’re following the official rules for Instagram or Facebook regarding promotions.

 6. Celebrate milestones

-From smashing a personal record to attending their 100th class, your customers are consistently working towards their goals.
-Recognize those clients and keep new students engaged beyond their one month new client special with the promise of an exclusive, studio-branded t-shirt once they’ve hit 50 classes.
+From smashing a personal record to attending their 100th class, your members are consistently working towards their goals.
+Recognize those clients and keep new students engaged with the promise of an exclusive, studio-branded t-shirt once they’ve hit 50, 100, or even 500 classes.
 Just make sure it’s something they can break a sweat in!

 7. Start a fitness challenge